-On May 7, 1915, a German U-boat torpedoed the British-owned luxury steamship Lusitania, killing 1,128 people including 128 Americans.
+On May 7, 1915, a German U-boat torpedoed the British-owned luxury steamship Lusitania, killing 1,195 people including 128 Americans, according to the Library of Congress.
 The disaster immediately strained relations between Germany and the neutral United States, fueled anti-German sentiment and set off a chain of events that eventually led to the United States entering World War I.

 Lusitania, owned by the Cunard Shipping Line, was launched in 1906 to carry passengers on transatlantic voyages.
 The British Admiralty subsidized the ship’s construction with the understanding it would be pressed into military service if war broke out.
 After World War I began in 1914, Lusitania remained a passenger ship, although it was secretly modified for war.